Adult Probation Officer

 Adult Probation Officers provide management to adult offenders released to community supervision, helping to reduce the risk of reoffending.

-Applicants for Adult Probation Officer positions in British Columbia must successfully complete the prerequisite course, APO155: The Adult Probation Officer, which is offered only by the Justice Institute of British Columbia.
+Applicants for Adult Probation Officer positions in British Columbia must successfully complete the prerequisite course, CORR-1000: The Adult Probation Officer (previously APO155), which is offered only by the Justice Institute of British Columbia.

 Are you interested in becoming an Adult Probation Officer?
 This online course will introduce this exciting and challenging career.
 It will also assist you in determining if you have the suitability to work in this profession.